petter-holmberg/cpp-ref/classes.md

 Destructors must always provide the no-fail guarantee.
 If a destructor calls a function that may throw, always wrap the call in a try/catch block that prevents the exception from escaping.
 [Meyers05](#Meyers05) §8, [Meyers96](#Meyers96) §11, [Sutter02](#Sutter02) §19 [Sutter05](#Sutter05) §51

-If you write the destructor, you probably need to explicitly write or disable the copy constructor}} and copy assignment operator.
+If you write the destructor, you probably need to explicitly write or disable the copy constructor and copy assignment operator.
 [Sutter05](#Sutter05) §52

 Always avoid calling virtual functions in destructors.
 [Sutter05](#Sutter05) §49